storyteller/Storyteller/documentation/documentation/engine/cells/index.md

 <!--Title: Cells-->

-<div class="alert alert-info" role="alert"><strong>Note!</strong> Cell's in Stortyteller are <b>not</b> limited to being scalar or simple value types like strings or numbers or date's.
+<div class="alert alert-info" role="alert"><strong>Note!</strong> Cells in Stortyteller are <b>not</b> limited to being scalar or simple value types like strings or numbers or dates.
 If Storyteller "knows" how to convert or locate an object type from a string, that type can be used as a a Cell.
 See <[linkto:documentation/engine/cells/conversion]> for more information.</div>

 If you had a sentence grammar (explained below) with the template "Enter the user name {username}", the value _username_ is a _Cell_ used to collect information from a user.
 The template above would result in this bit of html in the specification editor: